celiapdg/Wonderful-CRM-Unit-3/README.md

 * Colors: this class contains all colors of the console.
 * Sound: this class contains all sounds of the console.

 And, of course, to execute our program, you have to run CrmUnit3Application.
 We have created `wonderful_crm.sql` with data to test our program (please be kind :D).
 If you want to run test, we have created the `wonderful_crm_test.sql` without data.
+They're both in the databases folder.

 ## Let's begin!